Blurred Lines: Reception

 Kat Bein of Miami New Times described the visual as "misogynist", and said that it "objectifi[ed] naked women".
-Bertie Brandes of Vice said the video is "a masterpiece of idiocy and the level of stupidity and arrogance required in order for a video this banal, offensive and unimaginative is almost impressive".
-She continues, saying "except, it's not impressive at all, is it?
-It's ugly sexist uninspired bullshit dressed up as naughtiness, and it's creepy".
+Bertie Brandes of Vice criticized the video as offensive, arguing that it relied on sexist themes and uninspired imagery posed as playful provocation.
+She described it as being more disturbing than entertaining.
+Andy Kellman of AllMusic labeled it as a "deliberately sexist video", opining that it "further polarized opinions".
 Writing for Slate, Geeta Dayal called the video "loathsome".
-Aidan Moffa for The Quietus labeled it is as "awful, sexist and asinine".
+Aidan Moffat for The Quietus labeled it is as "awful, sexist and asinine".
 The Cut's Ann Friedman mentions that her issue was not the naked women and it being inappropriate.
-She opined it "featuring naked models and clothed men in party mode is boring, uninventive, and slightly alienating".
+She opined it that featuring naked women and clothed men in "party mode is boring, uninventive, and slightly alienating".

-Thicke responded to the negative criticism of the video.
-He said that the video of him dancing around with the naked models should only be controversial to "extra-religious people", and stated it was Martel's idea and actually preferred the clothed version and didn't even want to use the naked version until his wife and her friends said he should put out that video.
+In response to criticism of the video, Thicke stated that its provocative content should not have been considered controversial.
+He attributed the concept to Martel, noting that he preferred the version featuring clothed models and claimed he only released the unrated version after encouragement from his wife and her friends.
 Thicke told Digital Spy the critics needed "to come up with something more original" when calling it sexist.
 In February 2021, Thicke said to the New York Post that he was never going to make a video like "Blurred Lines" ever again.

 Ratajkowski at first defended the video, saying she didn't think it was sexist and was made with a "sarcastic attitude".
 She said that they were "being playful" and having a good time with their body.
-The model thought it was important for young women to have that confidence, and that it is actually celebrating women and their bodies.
+The model thought it was important for young women to have that confidence, and that it is actually celebrating women.
 In an interview with InStyle in September 2015, Ratajkowski stated the video is "the bane of my existence".
 The visual was nominated for Video of the Year and Best Male Video at the 2013 MTV Video Music Awards.
 It was also nominated for Best Video at the 2013 MTV Europe Music Awards.